farazahmedzai/calculatorsarcina11/DEPLOYMENT.md

-# Deployment Guide - Romanian Pension Calculator
+# Deployment Guide - Calculator Sarcina

-This guide covers deployment options and configuration for the Romanian Pension Calculator application.
+This guide covers deployment options and configuration for the Calculator Sarcina application.

 ## Deployment Options